TomasCartman/runescape-bot/README.md

 # runescape-bot
-A simple bot to do somethings automatically in the game Runescape
+A simple bot written in python to do somethings automatically in the game Runescape